miriamkos/rdm-configurable-content-donders/doc/help/faq.rst

     For all types of data we recommend that you add a text document (txt, pdf or Microsoft Word) that describes the organization of the data over the files and directories.

+.. _faq-data-use-agreement:

 5.  **What is a Data Use Agreement (DUA)?**

     The DUA specifies the conditions under which data in a DSC is shared, e.g. to give attribution.
 The DUA may also include details on specific limitations on the reuse of the data.
 As manager or contributor to the DSC you specify under which DUA the data is to be shared.
 When the external researcher agrees with the collection’s DUA, he/she will be automatically added as a viewer to it, which gives him/her read access.

-    The repository provides two default DUAs: for collections that include potentially identifiable data from individual human subjects, please use RU-DI-HD-1.0; for collections that only include data that cannot be identified in any way (e.g. only group results, or data that does not originate from human subjects), please use RU-DI-NH-1.0.
+    The repository provides two default DUAs: for collections that include potentially identifiable data from individual human subjects, please use :ref:`RU-DI-HD-1.0 <>`; for collections that only include data that cannot be identified in any way (e.g. only group results, or data that does not originate from human subjects), please use RU-DI-NH-1.0.
 We also support several others DUAs for other types of data.
 If a dataset has more specific requirements for data sharing (e.g. due to sensitivity of data or requirements of funders or collaborating partners), it is required to make a custom DUA.
 See here a list of aspects to consider in the design of a DUA.
 For further help, please send an email to datasupport@donders.ru.nl.

 .. _faq-persistent-identifier: